Nerds489/technical-research-papers/README.md

 ## ⚠️ Disclaimer

-These guides involve system-level modifications that could potentially:
+These research papers document system-level modifications that could potentially:
 - Void hardware warranties
 - Cause data loss if improperly executed
 - Require system recovery procedures

-Always maintain proper backups and understand the risks before proceeding with any modifications.
+Always maintain proper backups and understand the risks before implementing any research findings.

 ## 🤝 Contributing

 Contributions are welcome!
 If you have:
-- Corrections or updates to existing guides
+- Corrections or updates to existing research
-- Additional research on covered topics
+- Additional findings on covered topics
-- New guides following similar technical depth
+- New research papers following similar technical depth

 Please feel free to submit issues or pull requests.

 ## 📝 License

-This work is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This research is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👤 Author

-Research compiled and documented by Jay67
+Research conducted and documented by Jay67

 ## 🔄 Last Updated